-The best way for me to talk about how much an injured, broken, or shattered knee or torn meniscus may be worth in Florida is to give examples of past settlements.
+The best way for me to talk about how much an injured, broken, or shattered knee or torn meniscus may be worth in a Florida personal injury case is to give examples of past settlements.

-The settlements, verdicts, and settlement values that I discuss below involve cases where someone else was responsible for the accident, which resulted in a knee injury.
+The settlements, verdicts, and settlement values that I discuss below involve cases where someone’s negligence caused a knee injury to another.
 I focus as much as possible on the pain and suffering element of the claim.

-There are many factors that affect the value of a settlement for a knee injury so there is a chance that you may not get any money for your case.
-As a starting point, the full value that I use for the pain and suffering component for settlement purposes of a personal injury claim from an accident that occurred in Florida, or on a cruise ship or boat is as follows:
+There are over 39 Important factors that affect the value of a settlement for a knee injury so there is a chance that you may not get any money for your case.
+As a starting point, the full value that I use as a starting point for the pain and suffering component for settlement purposes of a personal injury claim from an accident that occurred in Florida, or on a cruise ship or boat is as follows:

 - a broken knee (patella) without surgery: between $50,000 and $75,000.